kamel-beloula/Horiseon-code-refactor/README.md

 ## Usage

+The first, and perhaps most important, file we'll create is **index.html**, which is the default entry point for any web application.
+All of our subsequent work will build on this initial starting point.
+The file suffix .html refers to HTML, or Hypertext Markup Language.
+HTML allows us to format webpages and text in a similar way to how a word processor formats documents and the text inside them.
+However, the biggest difference between HTML and a word processor is the ability to link between any document that's on the web, anywhere in the world.
+This is the **"hypertext"** in HTML.

+Though HTML is enough to create a simple website, it falls a bit short in the design department.
+So we'll add color, fonts, and element positioning by adding CSS (Cascading Style Sheets) to our HTML files to make them visually dynamic.

+Subsequent units will build on this foundation of HTML, CSS, and version control as we add JavaScript, servers, and databases to our stack to build interactive web applications.
 Provide instructions and examples for use.
 Include screenshots as needed.

 To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
 Then, using the relative filepath, add it to your README using the following syntax: